Shaykh Sanan and the Christian maiden

-"Shaykh Sanan and the Christian maiden" is a Persian mystical poem written by the Persian Sufi poet Farid ud-Din Attar.
-"Sheikh Sanan" is the longest story in the book The Conference of the Birds.
+"Shaykh San'an and the Christian maiden" is a Persian mystical poem written by the Persian Sufi poet Farid ud-Din Attar.
+"Shaykh San'an" is the longest story in The Conference of the Birds.

 Synopsis

-Sheikh Sanan, an old man, is highly devout and the leader of his people.
-He has lived in Kaaba for about fifty years, accepting disciples and praying and fasting continuously.
+Shaykh Ṣanʿān, an old man, is highly devout and the leader of his people.
+He has lived by the Kaaba for about fifty years, accepting disciples and praying and fasting continuously.
 He has performed the Hajj fifty times and discovered many spiritual secrets.

-One day, he has a dream that he is settled in Rûm and bowing to an idol.
+One day, he has a dream that he is settled in Rum and bowing to an idol.
 This dream repeats over several consecutive nights.
-He travels to Rûm with his disciples, where he meets a Christian woman and falls in love with her, spending over a month begging for her acceptance.
+He travels to Rum with his disciples, where he meets a Christian woman and falls in love with her, spending over a month begging for her acceptance.
 The woman comes up with four conditions for the sheikh: bow to the idol, burn the Quran, start drinking wine and abandon the faith.

-In addition to fulfilling these conditions, Sanan shepherds her pigs for a year to pay the mahr.
+In addition to fulfilling these conditions, San'an shepherds her pigs for a year to pay the mahr.
 His disciples are disappointed and return to their homeland.
-A disciple who was not with him on the first trip travels to Rûm, hoping to restore San'Aan, and spends 40 days praying for him.
-Finally, the disciple sees the Prophet of Islam in a dream and receives the good news of Sanan's return.
+A disciple who was not with him on the first trip travels to Rum, hoping to restore San'an, and spends forty days praying for him.
+Finally, the disciple sees the Prophet of Islam in a dream and receives the good news of San'an's return.

-Sanan is finally freed from the bondage of love.
-The woman also has a dream; she sees the sun fall beside her and it tells her to go with the sheikh.
+San'an is finally freed from the bondage of love.
+The woman also has a dream; she sees the sun fall beside her and it tells her to go with the shaykh.
 She travels to his homeland with him and becomes a Muslim.